-a) The individual is asymptomatic after recommended treatment.

-b) The individual is compliant with recommended treatment for a minimum period of two continuous weeks.

-Acceptable compliance for positive airway pressure therapy is considered to be a minimum of 5 hours of positive airway pressure therapy when averaged over all recorded days (or equivalent 24 hour periods).

-c) The individual's reported apnea-hypopnea index is less than 5 after recommended treatment.
+- 1) The individual is asymptomatic after recommended treatment. - 2) The individual is compliant with recommended treatment for a minimum period of two continuous weeks. - Acceptable compliance for positive airway pressure therapy is considered to be a minimum of 5 hours of positive airway pressure therapy when averaged over all recorded days (or equivalent 24-hour periods). - 3) The individual's reported apnea-hypopnea index is less than 5 after recommended treatment.